jkorn81/Predicting-the-efficacy-of-COVID-19-social-distancing-advisories-/README.md

 The R script labeled “merge.data” merges the downloaded COVID-19 Community Mobility Report data in “/data/data.us.xlsx” with the “us.stats.xlsx” and saves it as "FinalData.xlsx".

 The Modeling folder contains three R scripts labeled “model_study.r”, "new.data.r", and "model_new.r" to conduct a Random Forest (RF) to extract the most important predictors and plot the results and run an OLS regression using the three most predictive variables found in the RF results.

-Running the R script "model.study.r" performs the above operations/analyses on the “FinalData.xlsx”.
+The R script "model.study.r" performs the above operations/analyses on the “FinalData.xlsx”.
 The R script labeled “model_new.r” performs the above operations/analyses on the “NewData.xlsx” data generated using the script labeled "new.data.r".

-The R script labeled “Final_Code.r” performs the above operations/analyses on the “FinalData.xlsx”.
+Running the "new.data.r" script will complete the same tasks as the original "merge.data.r" stored in the Merge.Data folder providing updated data.